Tvel/powermonitor-esp32/README.md

-# UART JavaScript API usage example
+# mongooseos power monitor and control for home use

-See comments in the `fs/init.js` source file.
+See config variables in the `fs/init.js` source file.